-An increase of \$0.65 million in the Facilities Management Department is included for the annual contract costs associated with landscaping services in FY 2024.
-The Fairfax County Sheriff's Office discontinued the Community Labor Force (CLF) Program in September 2022.
-The CLF Program managed landscaping services at 50 County locations.
+Landscaping Services to Replace the Community Labor Force Program managed landscaping services at 50 County locations.
 The CLF Program offered low-risk inmates an opportunity to provide mowing, bus shelter clean-up, snow removal and landscaping services at County facilities.
 This program has provided a tremendous asset to the community for many years, and FMD has been able to benefit from reduced landscaping costs.
-Critically low staffing within the Sheriff's Office has impacted their ability to maintain this program.
+Critically low staffing within the Office of the Sheriff has impacted their ability to maintain this program.
 An amount of \$0.62 million was approved for landscaping services in FY 2023 by the Board of Supervisors as part of the FY 2022 Carryover Review and an amount of \$0.65 million adjusted for inflation is required in FY 2024.
 It should be noted that a reduction in the Office of the Sheriff, noted later in this section, was included to offset this increase.